Jill R. Horwitz

 J.D.
 Harvard University, 1997

 Ph.D.
 Harvard University, 2002

-Jill Horwitz is Vice Dean for Faculty and Intellectual Life and Professor of Law at UCLA School of Law and Professor of Public Affairs (by courtesy) at the UCLA Luskin School of Public Affairs.
+Jill Horwitz is Vice Dean for Faculty and Intellectual Life and David Sanders Professor in Law and Medicine at UCLA School of Law and Professor of Public Affairs (by courtesy) at the UCLA Luskin School of Public Affairs.
 She is also a Research Associate at the National Bureau of Economic Research and Adjunct Professor of Economics at the University of Victoria Department of Economics in British Columbia, Canada.
 Prior to joining UCLA in 2012, she was on the faculty at the University of Michigan, where she was the Louis and Myrtle Moskowitz Research Professor of Business and Law and Co-Director of Law and Economics.
 She also held joint appointments at Michigan with the School of Public Health and the Ford School of Public Policy.